Yash-Bansal-2403/HARDHAT-LOTTERY-DECENTRALIZED-BACKEND/README.md

 4. Deploy

-In your `helper-hardhat-config.js` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to goerli, add your `subscriptionId` in the `subscriptionId` field under the `4` section.)
+In your `helper-hardhat-config.js` add your `subscriptionId` under the section of the chainId you're using (aka, if you're deploying to goerli, add your `subscriptionId` in the `subscriptionId` field under the `5` section.)

 Then run:

 ```
-npm hardhat deploy --network goerli
+npx hardhat deploy --network goerli
 ```

 And copy / remember the contract address.